Haannbboo/JAQK/jaqk/HISVERSION.md

 ## Historical Version for JAQK package

 > Everything written are worth recording.
 They're stamps of growth, maturity, and development.
-Hope this will become part of memory...
+Hope this will become part of memory... - Hanbo Guo

 #### 0.0.1 Frist update
 - 12am, Jun.10th: Clone to Github